 5. Test to see how well your marketing campaign is performing.

-Another key part of concepting and marketing is testing.
-Don’t forget to build tests into your campaign plans.
+Another key part of the marketing campaign process is testing.
+Don’t forget to build tests into your marketing campaign plans.

 You need to measure what is working – and what isn’t.